 Collier County Museums Speakers Bureau lectures are perfect for your organization, community, club, or class.
 Lectures are typically 45 minutes to 1 hour in length.
 They are available for free, although donations via check made out to the Collier County Museums are gratefully accepted.
 A minimum of 1 month notice before your preferred lecture date is required.
 While we cannot guarantee that your preferred date can be accommodated, we are happy to work with you to find alternatives.

-Learn about our speakers and the topics they offer below or by downloading the Collier County Museums Speakers Bureau catalog here.
+Learn about our speakers and the topics they offer below or by downloading the Collier County Museums Speakers Bureau catalog linked right.

 Thomas Lockyear has been a museum professional for 17 years, having served as curator of the Key West Shipwreck Treasures Museum and at Historic Pigeon Key, as well as Executive Director of the History of Diving Museum in Islamorada before accepting his current position as Manager of Museum of the Everglades in Everglades City.
 A graduate of the University of Wisconsin – Madison (BS Art), Mr. Lockyear also holds a master’s degree from Florida Gulf Coast University (MA Ed).